-A summer programme of writing workshops for your dissertation or major project, aimed exclusively at taught postgraduate students and available on moodle.
+A summer programme of online writing workshops for your dissertation or major project, aimed exclusively at taught postgraduate students and available on moodle.

 For more information, contact Erika Hawkes, Skills Development Manager: E dot Hawkes at warwick dot ac dot uk

 These activities are for any taught postgraduate student working on a dissertation or major project.
 They are designed to complement the input and advice you receive from your supervisor.
 These workshops are open to students of all disciplines, therefore they do not offer discipline-specific advice.
 If you have specific questions relating to your research design or method, please talk to your supervisor.

 If you have any trouble accessing any of the resources please contact Erika on the email address above

 All our sessions include an optional element of group or peer to peer work, including sharing your writing in a Moodle forum.
 Optional live sessions will run on Mondays and Thursdays.
 You may join in with audio, video, or via text chat.
 There are short sections of audio and video in the Moodle activities, but transcripts are available all of them.

 We welcome students with visible and non-visible disabilities, specific learning differences, or other complex needs, in all of our workshops, both face to face and online.